-The Defense Supply Center Richmond has several significant cultural resources.
-These reflect Native American, Civil War, Antebellum, WWII, and post WWII military history.
-DLA Installation Support at Richmond manages three major historic and cultural resource features located on the installation, each of which is independently significant.
+The Defense Supply Center Richmond has several significant cultural resources that are listed or eligible for listing in the National Register of Historic Places (NRHP).
+These reflect Native American, Antebellum, Civil War, Reconstruction, WWII and Cold War military history.
+DLA Installation Support at Richmond manages resource features each of which is independently significant.

-- The Bellwood Manor, an antebellum plantation home originally built by the Gregory family around 1800, along with the accompanying family cemetery and the Bellwood elk herd and pasture, was originally listed in the National Register of Historic Places (NRHP) in 1978.
-That listing was recently updated. - The Bellwood-Richmond Quartermaster Depot Historic District, which includes the entire installation, was determined eligible for listing in the NRHP in 2004. - Archaeological sites 44CF568, 44CF616, and 44CF648 consist of multi-component prehistoric campsites and an African American burial ground.
+- Bellwood, an antebellum plantation home originally built by the Gregory family around 1800, along with the accompanying family cemetery and the Bellwood elk herd and pasture, was originally listed in the National Register of Historic Places (NRHP) in 1978.
+DLA Installation Support at Richmond recently updated that listing. - The Bellwood-Richmond Quartermaster Depot Historic District, which includes the entire installation, was determined eligible for listing in the NRHP in 2004. - Archaeological sites 44CF568, 44CF616 and 44CF648 consist of multi-component prehistoric campsites.
 The prehistoric archaeological sites were determined eligible for NRHP listing in 2010 and 2012.
-Protected by other laws, on the location of 44CF568, six African American graves were earlier identified, removed, and reinterred nearby.
+Protected by other laws, an African American burial ground with six graves was discovered on the location of 44CF568.
+The graves were excavated, researched and reinterred nearby.